otabekakbaroff/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+.map saves a new array, while forEach just loops through them.
 2. What is the difference between a function and a method?
+  A method is a function inside of an object and can be accessed within an object while function can be called anywhere.
 3. What is closure?
+A closure is nested function that can access the outer function's variables—scope chain.
 4. Describe the four rules of the 'this' keyword.
+1: if a function is in global scope 'this' would refer to window object.
+2: Whenever 'this' keyword is called,  'this' refers to an object before the dot.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to inheret methods from parent class.
 ## Project Set up

 Follow these steps to set up and work on your project: